Alexmhack/postgresql_local/README.md

 than two passengers on it.
 Just break the query into two parts, the first says to get the flights details for id in result of query, second query gets us the flight_id if flight has more than two passengers on it, whose result is 4 so we are getting the flight details for just id = 4

+# Running python to query database
+Python Module for working with database that we are going to use is sqlalchemy, so create a file and import our modules.